m0xpd/TuringMachineGatesBuffer/README.md

 particularly when using the [Voltages expander](https://www.musicthing.co.uk/Turing-Voltages-Expander/) under my ['Tuning Strategy'](https://github.com/m0xpd/TuningStrategyForVoltages), where voltage errors immediately show up as tuning errors.

-The buffer requires no modifications to the Turing Machine - it plugs onto the GATES and Power Headers (which it replaces).
-There is an option to add a spacer and an M3 screw down to one of the tapped spacers on the Turing Machine, but this is only really required if you're 'on the road'.
+The buffer requires no modifications to the Turing Machine - it plugs onto the GATES and Power Headers, which it replaces.
+There is an option to add a spacer and an M3 screw down to one of the tapped spacers on the Turing Machine, but this is only really required if you're 'on the road' with your setup.

 # Background